Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Grooming

-If this happens, you should soak their legs in warm water.
-Then use a toothbrush to scrub gently and remove the mud from their feathery legs.
+If this happens, soak their legs in warm water.
+Then, use a toothbrush to scrub gently and remove the mud from their feathery legs.

-After that wash their feathers nicely and dry them using a hot blower if possible.
-It will avoid fungal and skin infection in their lower body part.
+Afterward, wash their feathers nicely, and dry them using a hot blower.
+It will avoid fungal and skin infections in their lower body part.

 Conclusion

-If you want to get eggs, then Cochin chickens are probably not for you.
-Cochin chickens are really good broody, and if you want them, then they are perfect for you.
+If you want eggs, then Cochin chickens are probably not for you.
+Cochin chickens are excellent broody; they are perfect for you if you want them.

-They grow up to be a wonderful mama and even foster other hen’s chicks.
-They really don’t mind if the chicks are there or that of someone else.
+They grow up to be a wonderful mama and even foster other hen chicks.
+They don’t care if the chicks or someone else is there.
 Cochins can even raise ducks, guinea fowl, and geese.

 If you want a chicken as a house pet or companion, then Cochins are best for you.
-They are very friendly and enjoy cuddling, and so they make good companions.
+They are friendly and enjoy cuddling, making fit companions.

 I hope you liked this Cochin chicken breed guide and love to try these gentle, docile, friendly, broody chickens to your flocks.